Chernobylite Review: Stalking Simulator

 Despite the flaws, something about Chernobylite feels like it's primed to enjoy cult classic status.
 Troubled but daring games are often the subject of smaller but passionate fanbases, and Chernobylite is nothing if not daring.

-Several of those gambles don't payout in the end, but the journey is always a weird one, even if not always an exciting one.
+Several of those gambles don't payout in the end, but the journey is always a weird one, even if not always exciting.

 [Note: The Farm 51 provided the copy of Chernobylite used for this review.]